Hearing Aid Technology

 Digital Hearing Aids

 With digital technology, a computer chip changes the incoming sound into digital code.
-Next, the chip analyzes and adjusts the sound based on your hearing loss, listening needs, and the sound levels around you.
-Adjustments to the sound are made by the audiologist who programs the hearing aid processor for your individual needs.
+Next, the chip carefully studies and adjusts the sound based on your hearing loss, listening needs, and the sound levels around you.
+Changes to the sound are made by the audiologist who programs the hearing aid processor for your individual needs.
 The signals are then changed back into sound waves and delivered to your ears.
 The result is sound that’s more finely tuned for your hearing loss.
 Digital hearing aids are available in different technology levels and price ranges.

 Hearing Aid Technology